flyteorg/flyte/rsts/index.rst

 * Container Native
 * Reproducibility
-* Extensible Backend & SDK’s
+* Extensible Backend and SDKs
-* Ergonomic SDK’s in Python, Java & Scala
+* Ergonomic SDKs in Python, Java and Scala
-* Versioned & Auditable - all actions are recorded
+* Versioned and Auditable - all actions are recorded
 * Matches your workflow - Start with one task, convert to a pipeline, attach multiple schedules or trigger using a programmatic API or on-demand
 * Battle-tested - millions of pipelines executed per month
 * Vertically-Integrated Compute - serverless experience
-* Deep understanding of data-lineage & provenance
+* Deep understanding of data-lineage and provenance
 * Operation Visibility - cost, performance, etc.
 * Cross-Cloud Portable Pipelines
 * Support for cross language workflows